5 Benefits of Becoming a Medical Transcriptionist

 - Their conclusions and the thought processes behind them

 Plus, being a medical transcriptionist also means keeping an ear out for inconsistencies that could result in an erroneous report.
-In a review of random U.S. medical records conducted in 2004, 63 percent of the errors found were considered major, and 27 percent of those were attributed to doctors making mistakes in their dictations.** So healthcare documentation specialists perform essential and captivating work that helps prevent mishaps in patient care.
+One study found that almost a third of medical records that were examined included errors due to doctors making mistakes in their dictations.2 So healthcare documentation specialists perform essential and captivating work that helps prevent mishaps in patient care.

 4. Low Barrier to Entry